 - Heat & cold therapy.
 This is especially helpful during the first 24 to 48 hours after disc herniation.

 - Physical therapy.
 Exercises like gentle massage, stretching and strengthening may decrease pain and improve flexibility.

 Surgical Treatment from Disc Herniation

-When non-surgical treatment fails to relieve a patient’s pain, or if there is evidence of neurological deficit (muscle weakness or loss of sensation), PBS neurosurgeons may recommend surgery to treat disc herniation.
+When non-surgical treatment fails to relieve a patient’s pain, or if there is evidence of neurological deficit (muscle weakness or loss of sensation), PBSSM neurosurgeons may recommend surgery to treat disc herniation.

 Discectomy & Laminectomy